Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionAdult/shockAdult.md

 - Loosen tight clothing and cover the person with a blanket.
 Don't give the person anything to drink.

-# STEP 2:
+##

 ![Alt text](/Images/AdultShock/adultShock4.jpg)

 - If there's vomiting or bleeding from the mouth, turn the person on his or her side to prevent choking.

-- If there are no signs of breathing, coughing or movement, begin
-            - CPR -
+- If there are no signs of breathing, coughing or movement, begin - CPR -

-# STEP 3: REASSURE
+## REASSURE

 ![Alt text](/Images/AdultShock/adultShock6.jpg)